New Homes For Sale Boston Lincolnshire, Houses.

 Employment stands at 52% with a large proportion working in manufacturing, wholesale, transportation and storage, admin and support services, education and healthcare.

-Boston is easily commutable from Lincoln and Peterborough, from where London Kings Cross is a mere 45 minutes away by train.
-Trains run regularly to Nottingham and Skegness from Boston station.
+Boston is easily commutable from Lincoln and Peterborough, from where London King's Cross is a mere 45 minutes away by train.
+Trains run regularly to Nottingham and Skegness from the town's station.

-With the average house price in Boston at £162,000, well below the national average, and new housing developments in place across the local area, there has never been a better time to invest in a new home here.
+With new housing developments in place across the local area, there has never been a better time to invest in a new home here.

-As with any town of comparable size in the UK in Boston you will find the majority of amenities needed for daily life.
-There are banks, library, post offices, dentists, GP surgeries, and supermarkets located throughout the city, generously serving to the needs of local residents.
+In Boston, you will find the majority of amenities needed for daily life.
+There are banks, library, post offices, dentists, GP surgeries, and supermarkets located throughout the city, generously serving the needs of local residents.

-There are two hospitals in Boston looking after the health needs of the town and the wider community.
+There are two hospitals in the area, looking after the health needs of the town and the wider community.
 Lincoln County Hospital is less than an hour’s drive away.

 Boston's most important industries are food production, including vegetables and potatoes; road haulage and logistics companies that carry the food.

 The port of Boston provides significant employment opportunities.
 It handles more than one million tons of cargo per year including the import of steel and timber and the export of grain and recyclable materials.
 The port is connected by rail, with steel imports going by rail each day to Washwood Heath in Birmingham.
 The port and town are also connected by trunk roads including the A16 and the A52.